MansourM/ez-docker-for-laravel/README.md

 ## :warning: Known Issues

-* getting this warning `MaxListenersExceededWarning: Possible EventEmitter memory leak detected.
+- While building node_modules (`npm i`) in the builder, a warning may appear: `MaxListenersExceededWarning: Possible EventEmitter memory leak detected.
 11 data listeners added to [TLSSocket].
-Use emitter.setMaxListeners() to increase limit` while building node_modules (`npm i`) in builder, not sure what is casuing this, but it does not seem to be causing any problems.
+Use emitter.setMaxListeners() to increase limit`.
+This warning does not seem to affect functionality.

 <!-- Contributing -->

 ## :wave: Contributing

 Contributions are always welcome!
+Feel free to fork the project and submit a pull request.

 <!-- License -->